soanvig/Beavero/README.md

 - JS: Uglifier (https://github.com/lautis/uglifier [Uglifier Ruby version])
 - Images: (https://github.com/toy/image_optim)
 - Fonts: [currently no processor chosen]

+## Installation
+Beavero is hosted by RubyGems, so just run:
+`gem install beavero`
+and you can start *beavering*.

 ## Usage
 Wanna know how to use Beavero, huh?